Kirkholt

 About the Big Local area

-Kirkholt Million Big Local covered an area at the southern edge of Rochdale, characterised by green spaces and dominated by the large Kirkholt 1940s estate.
-Housing was mainly semi-detached or terraced homes with 48 per cent social rented homes, 38 per cent owner-occupied and 13 per cent privately rented (ONS, 2023a; 2023b; 2023c).
+Kirkholt Million Big Local covered an area at the southern edge of Rochdale, characterised by green spaces and the large Kirkholt 1940s estate.
+Housing was mainly semi-detached or terraced, with 48 per cent social rented, 38 per cent owner-occupied, and 13 per cent privately rented homes (ONS, 2023a; 2023b; 2023c).

 The area had a population of around 7,500 (ONS, 2022a), and a much higher proportion of children and young people under 16 (27 per cent) compared with the rest of the north-west of England (ONS, 2022b).
 28 per cent of people aged over 16 had no qualifications, higher than the average for the north-west of England (ONS, 2023d).